Authentic Lessons for 21st Century Learning

 Summary

-In this lesson, students delve into the fascinating field of forensic entomology by engaging in hands-on and reflective activities designed to spark curiosity, deepen understanding, and apply critical thinking skills.
+In this lesson, students explore the field of forensic entomology by engaging in hands-on, reflective activities.
 After reviewing the life cycle of flies, students will act as forensic investigators and work through authentic case studies.
-Students will gain a deeper understanding of forensic entomology, its processes, and its real-world applications in solving crimes.
+Students will have a deeper understanding of forensic entomology, its processes, and its real-world applications in solving crimes.

 Essential Question(s)